A holographic reinterpretation of the rainbow-emitting prism from The Dark Side of the Moon.

 Physical Build: Cinimod Studio & SetSquare

 With a lasting cultural influence that’s equal parts both pervasive and broad, Pink Floyd’s The Dark Side of the Moon, is a touch stone of twentieth-century rock which continues to inspire a multitude of musicians and artists, across a variety of media, to this day.

 Heralding the group’s 50th anniversary, Pink Floyd: Their Mortal Remains at the V&A celebrates progressive rock’s most anonymous band whilst being instantly recognisable.

-In a collaboration with V&A exhibition curators and surviving Floyd members, Nick Mason, Roger Waters and David Gilmore, Cinimod Studio produced an installation that pays homage to not only one of the best albums ever made, but also the renegades which brought such genius to life.
+In a collaboration with V&A exhibition curators and surviving Floyd members, Nick Mason, Roger Waters and David Gilmore, Cinimod Holograms (Cinimod Studio studio's in house specialist hologram team), produced an installation that pays homage to not only one of the best albums ever made, but also the renegades which brought such genius to life.

 Falling down the psychedelic rabbit hole, viewers to the exhibition have the unparalleled opportunity to bear witness to a holographic recreation of one of music’s most commercially successful and revered albums.
 Encapsulating the The Dark Side of the Moon‘s unique DNA, Cinimod recreated designers Storm Thorgerson and Aubrey 'Po' Powell’s infamous cover art in an illusionary medium.

 “This prism, refracted into a spectrum, belongs to everybody.” – Storm Thorgerson